maflancer/ACC-Swimming-Data/README.md

 # ACC-Swimming-Data

+## heroku app
+main.py - this is the main python file used to run the interactive application at https://accswimming.herokuapp.com/ data - the four .csv files that are used in main.py

 data.py - this python file used html files that were locally saved on my computer from swimcloud.com to generate csv files with swimmer data - the data is from the ACC Swimming and Diving Championship meets (male and female) from 2013-2020

 swimmers_male_info.csv - includes swimmer names, swimmer ID, team, and hometown